 Pedestal seats have two types of position controls.
-The seat can be moved forward or back or swivel by using the levers or controls provided.
+The seat can be moved forward or back or swivel by using the levers located at the seat base.
+Some models have the forward and back release catch located in one arm rest and the swivel release catch in the other arm rest.
 Arm rests can be set in either the up or down position.
 Be certain that the seat controls are firmly latched and secure prior to driving the vehicle and never adjust the seat position while in motion.